williamyeny/williamyeny.github.io/_posts/2025-01-24-indoor-grow-light.md

 - Some manufacturers are not super honest about their PPFD ratings.
 You can find [3rd party tests](https://youtu.be/TmpQ7TO-szA?si=he8AFGRNag8EPOI8&t=167) or test the PPFD yourself using a light meter or phone app.
 - Do NOT buy those stupid purple lights.
 They do not work.
 - If your grow light doesn't come with a timer, you'll need to purchase an [outlet timer](https://www.amazon.com/Century-Indoor-24-Hour-Mechanical-Outlet/dp/B01LPSGBZS)
+- Avoid having your grow light on for 24 hours/day.
+Not only will your electricity bill skyrocket, but many plants actually require periodic darkness, e.g. the [CAM pathway for gas exchange](https://en.wikipedia.org/wiki/Crassulacean_acid_metabolism).